Kelty Journey 2.0 ReviewPrice: $260.00 List

 Bottom line: Heavy-duty carrier with great storage that will keep you and baby comfortable for extended wearing

 Keeping with the company name, the Kelty Journey 2.0 is a reliable, comfortable baby backpack.
-Designed for extended outings, this pack offers plenty of storage and comfortable padding.
+Designed specifically for longer outings, this pack has a plethora of storage space and very comfortable padding.
 Although on the heavy side, we found it's weight actually helped increase stability and safety, offering a sturdy pack for both baby and parent.
 Additionally, baby always sat nice and low, closer to parent's center of gravity, for a snug, pleasant carry.
 Coming in second overall out of the six packs we tested, only outscored by the Phil and Teds Escape, we believe the Journey 2.0 is a backpack that will not disappoint.

 RELATED REVIEW: The Best Backpacks for Carrying Babies and Kids